bn-l/bn-l-site-blog-pages/src/content/posts/15-02-23-habit-forming.md

 ## **Habit Formation**

-A habit will not necessarily form from a cue and a response.
-The following can influence it:
+The following can reduce or increase the chance of a habit being made or strengthened:

 - Need to make decisions (reduces)
     - Do you need to make many thoughtful decisions about the habitual behavior?
 Are you thinking: What to do, where to go, or weighing options?
 The chance of habit forming is reduced